benchristel/refactoring-workshop/smelly-configurator/README.md

    writing files, forking processes, getting the current time, talking to other computers on the network, and generating random numbers.
+5. Look back at your call graph drawing.
+What is the length of the longest path between a public function and a system call?
 5. Which functions directly or indirectly depend on global state?
 6. Which functions modify global state?